Peter-L-SVK/PyLine/README.md

   - Create new files
   - Truncate existing files
 - **Navigation**:
-  - Move between lines with arrow keys
+  - Move between lines and scroll file with arrow keys
+  - Scroll file by keys PageUp and PageDown
   - Jump to start/end of file (Ctrl+D for EOF)
 - **Editing**:
   - Line-by-line editing with syntax